Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Introduction

-We propose an extension to the Higgs-$R^2$ model by introducing a massive scalar field $\chi$ as a spectator field that it not contributing to the energy density during the inflationary epoch with negligible interactions with the SM but considering a direct coupling to Ricci scalar via a non-minimal coupling term $\xi_\chi R\,\chi^2$.
-Initially, there is no explicit coupling between the inflationary sector and the spectator field in the Jordan frame; however, gravitational interactions between the scalaron, the Higgs field and free scalars induce couplings when we change the conformal frame.
+In this work, we study gravitational particle production during and immediately after inflation driven by the SM Higgs boson and the scalaron field in the Higgs-\(R^2\) inflation model.
+This inflation model extends the SM Higgs inflationary model \cite{Bezrukov2009} to address the problem of large coupling \cite{GORBUNOV2019, EMA2017}.
+Here, cosmic inflation is driven by the Higgs field and the extra scalar degree of freedom from the quadratic \(R\) term, known as the scalaron.
+Unlike other multi-field inflation models, the Higgs-\(R^2\) model effectively reduces to a single-field model during inflation, with the Higgs field acting as an auxiliary field while the scalaron drives inflation \cite{GUNDHI2020114989}.
+At the end of inflation during the reheating phase, both fields and the Ricci scalar oscillate around the potential minimum.
+This oscillatory behavior enhances scalar particle production through non-perturbative mechanisms such as tachyonic instabilities \cite{bassett1998, dufaux2006preheating}.
+The preheating phase after inflation has been studied \cite{He2019, He2021, He2021tachionic, BEZRUKOV2019657}, as well as the production of primordial magnetic fields during the inflationary phase \cite{Durrer2022}, considering effective single-field inflation.
+We propose an extension to the Higgs-\(R^2\) model by introducing a massive scalar field \(\chi\) as a spectator field that does not contribute to the energy density during the inflationary epoch, with negligible interactions with the SM but considering a direct coupling to the Ricci scalar via a non-minimal coupling term \(\xi_\chi R\,\chi^2\).
+Initially, the inflationary sector and the spectator field are not explicitly coupled in the Jordan frame; however, gravitational interactions between the scalaron, the Higgs field, and free scalars induce couplings upon transforming to the Einstein frame.
 This process results in gravitational particle production with significant implications for preheating after inflation and background dynamics.
-Induced coupling in the Einstein frame between free scalars and scalar sector of the action provides an excellent channel of scalaron decay into light scalars.
-However, in the non-perturbative approach the field mass $m_\chi$ does not necessarily have to be light and we can explore the possibility of scalar particle production for spectator field masses $m_\chi > M/2$ where $M \simeq 1.3\times 10^{-5}\,M_p$ is the scalaron mass.
-We take into account the oscillatory behavior of background dynamics after inflation as a classical background, which results in particle production due to the time-dependent background inducing a time-dependent frequency in the mode equations for the spectator field $\chi$.
-To achieve this, we use the Bogoliubov approach \cite{Parker1969} to compute the comoving number density $n_k(t)$ of particles created by the background dynamics in Higgs-$R^2$ inflation by solving the mode equations for the quantized modes $\chi$.
+Induced coupling in the Einstein frame between free scalars and the scalar sector of the action provides an excellent channel for scalaron decay into light scalars.
+However, in the non-perturbative approach, the field mass \(m_\chi\) does not necessarily have to be light, and we can explore the possibility of scalar particle production for spectator field masses $m_\chi \gtrsim H_\mathrm{end}$, where $H_\mathrm{end}$ is the Hubble ratio at the end of inflation.
+We take into account the oscillatory behavior of background dynamics after inflation as a classical background, which results in particle production due to the time-dependent background inducing a time-dependent frequency in the mode equations for the spectator field \(\chi\).
+To achieve this, we employ the Bogoliubov approach \cite{Parker1969} to compute the comoving number density \(n_k(t)\) of particles generated by the background dynamics in Higgs-\(R^2\) inflation, solving the mode equations for the quantized modes \(\chi\).